 The latest example in a dangerous trend of losing our coastline is Owls Head Provincial Park Reserve.
 It encompasses 268 hectares (662 acres) of beautiful coastal land that the provincial government secretly delisted to sell to an American developer.
 The property had been slated for protection through the 2013 Parks and Protected Areas Plan, so of course, we thought it was safe.
 If we blink, our remaining coastline will get even smaller.

 For Nova Scotians, the coast is often our backyard, our escape, our identity.
 And yet, only 5% of our coastline is actually public.
 Even that slice isn’t necessarily protected.
-You have to wonder… if only 5% of our coast is left now, what will remain for future generations?
+You have to wonder… if only 5% of our coast is public and protected, what will remain for future generations?

 Are we still Canada’s Ocean Playground if we lose our shores and coastal access?